Camping in Austria

 Rent a bungalow or mobile home surrounded by the Austrian Alps

-Austria’s dense history, musical influence and breathtaking environment make it easy to understand why there are over 40 million foreign arrivals to the country each year!
-Though this country boasts the oldest flag in the world, the oldest zoo in the world and the oldest theatre and opera festival in the world, it is booming with new tourists every year.
+Austria’s long history, musical influence, and breathtaking environment make it easy to understand why there are over 40 million foreign arrivals to the country each year!
+Though this country boasts the oldest flag in the world, the oldest zoo in the world, and the oldest theatre and opera festival in the world, it is booming with new tourists every year.
 Is it the cuisine of Austria that attracts so many visitors?
 Try a Tafelspitz, the Austrian national dish, or go for the classic wienerschnitzel.
-If you’ve got a sweet tooth, you can’t miss out on an authentic apple strudel.
+If you have a sweet tooth, you can’t miss out on an authentic apple strudel.
 For wine connoisseurs, ask for an “ein Achtel”, or an eighth of a liter, the most common wine serving size.
-While you’re on holiday, don’t forget to send a postcard, for this style of mail was first published in Austria circa 1869.
+While you’re on holiday, don’t forget to send a postcard, for this style of mail was first created in Austria around 1869.
 With Rent-a-Tent, you’ll experience all the scenery and nature Austria has to offer!
-Choose from a preassembled bungalow tent or a luxurious mobile home and you’re on your way to having the perfect Austria holiday.
+Choose from a preassembled bungalow tent or a luxurious mobile home and you’re on your way to having the perfect Austrian holiday.

 Did you know that 62% of Austria’s land is covered by the Austrian Alps?
 The country boasts 13 peaks above 3.000 meters and 34 above 2.000 meters.
 Many people visit Austria to go Alpine (“downhill”) skiing in the winter, but did you know that you can also ski in the summer on Kitzsteinhorn Glacier in the High Tauern mountains?
 However, not all water in Austria is frozen.
 In fact, this country boasts the tallest waterfalls in Europe; the Krimml Falls (Krimmler Wasserfalle) reach heights of 380 meters!
 At just over 84.000 square kilometers, this country is slightly smaller than the state of Maine.
 Maybe this is why over one-fourth of the population lives in Vienna!

 Austria supplies some of the most comfortable summer weather and adventure-worthy winter conditions.
-Camping in Austria is the best and only way to experience the natural world it has to offer!
-Choose from a preassembled tent, equipped with a kitchen and separate bedrooms or a luxury mobile home with a full kitchen, shower, toilet, bedrooms, living space and more!
+Camping in Austria is the best and only way to experience the natural world Austria has to offer!
+Choose from a preassembled tent, equipped with a kitchen and separate bedrooms, or a luxury mobile home with a full kitchen, shower, toilet, bedrooms, living space, and more!

 Camping Bella Austria